ii-Python/Custom-Presence/README.md

 **Using Git (recommended method):**
   - Clone the repository with `git clone https://github.com/ii-Python/Custom-Presence.git && cd Custom-Presence`
-  - Install the required dependencies with `python -m pip install -r requirements.txt`.
+  - Install the required dependencies with `python3 -m pip install -r requirements.txt`.

-Once installed, you can launch the presence with `python main.py`.
+Following completion, you can run the script with `python3 main.py`.

+The script also comes with a built-in update script, available via `python3 main.py --update`.

 ## Documentation
 ---

-You can use `config.py` to setup custom programs, change refresh times, etc.

-For a small example of adding a custom program to it, run `python main.py --setup` for instructions.
+Custom Presence is meant to be completely customizable, and with that said it is.
+The `config/config.json` file contains all of the data that the script uses and `config/values.txt` explains all of the json file values.
+You can change the application ID (in case you have your own), the refresh rate, the applications, whether to enable chrome rich presence, toggle joining, etc.

+For more information please check out `config/values.txt`.

+#### CLI Syntax
 ---
 Custom Presence has the following syntax:
 ```